New Normal: Casinos betting on temperature checks, chip cleaners

 The trade group said alternatives should be available to anyone uneasy about using cash.
 And it said that limit setting within digital platforms – both in terms of dollars and time spent playing – could encourage people to gamble responsibly.

 And innovation could ultimately lead to a fully touchless slot experience.
 Las Vegas-based Scientific Games has developed a mobile wallet and app that connects by Bluetooth to a slot machine.
-The player operates the machine from their phone and if they win, the money can go right back to their bank account or be turned into casino credits.
+The player operates the machine from their phone, such as online pokies, and if they win, the money can go right back to their bank account or be turned into casino credits.

 The company has also created a platform that notifies floor staff when a player leaves a machine so that it can be sanitized and tells a player through an app how recently a device was cleaned.
 When a player connects, the machines on either side become inoperable to maintain physical distancing.